 Getting Started with Bariatric Surgery

 MyNewSelf offers a step-by-step guide to walk you through the process.
 We're proud of our highly trained team who will support and guide you through your weight loss experience.
-Our multi-disciplinary team includes surgeons, a physician assistant, an endocrinologist, nurses, dieticians, psychologists, social workers and support staff who are specially trained to help you through all of the steps in the process.
+Our multi-disciplinary team includes surgeons, a physician assistant, nurses, dieticians, psychologists, licensed professional counselor and support staff who are specially trained to help you through all of the steps in the process.

 Attend a free seminar with a surgeon.